 The Company's leases consist primarily of real estate leases throughout the markets in which the Company operates.
 At contract inception, the Company determines whether an arrangement is or contains a lease, and for each identified lease, evaluates the classification as operating or financing.
-The Company had no finance leases as of March 31, 2023.
+The Company had no finance leases as of March 31, 2024.
 Leased assets and obligations are recognized at the lease commencement date based on the present value of fixed lease payments to be made over the term of the lease.
 Renewal and termination options are factored into determination of the lease term only if the option is reasonably certain to be exercised.
-The weighted-average remaining lease term at March 31, 2023 and 2022 was four and five years, respectively.
-The Company had no significant short-term leases during the three and six months ended March 31, 2023 and 2022.
+The weighted-average remaining lease term at March 31, 2024 and 2023 was two years and four years, respectively.
+The Company had no significant short-term leases during the three and six months ended March 31, 2024 and 2023.

 The Company's leases do not provide a readily determinable implicit interest rate and the Company uses its incremental borrowing rate to measure the lease liability and corresponding right-of-use asset.
 The incremental borrowing rates were determined based on a portfolio approach considering the Company's current secured borrowing rate adjusted for market conditions and the length of the lease term.
-The weighted-average discount rate used in the measurement of our lease liabilities was 7.3% and 7.1% as of March 31, 2023 and 2022, respectively.
+The weighted-average discount rate used in the measurement of our lease liabilities was 7.4% and 7.3% as of March 31, 2024 and 2023, respectively.

 Operating lease cost is recognized on a straight-line basis over the lease term.
-Operating lease costs were \$1,405 and \$2,909 for the three and six months ended March 31, 2023, respectively and \$1,455 and \$2,946 for the three and six months ended March 31, 2022, respectively, which are included in selling, general and administrative expenses in the condensed consolidated statements of operations.
+Operating lease costs were \$1,318 and \$2,651 for the three and six months ended March 31, 2024, respectively, and \$1,405 and \$2,909 for the three and six months ended March 31, 2023, respectively, which are included in selling, general and administrative expenses in the condensed consolidated statements of operations.

-Total operating lease costs for the three and six months ended March 31, 2023 include variable lease costs of approximately \$9 and \$20, respectively and \$6 and \$44 for the three and six months ended March 31, 2022, respectively, which are primarily comprised of costs of maintenance and utilities and changes in rates, and are determined based on the actual costs incurred during the period.
+Total operating lease costs include variable lease costs of approximately \$39 and \$49, for the three and six months ended March 31, 2024, respectively, and \$9 and \$20 for the three and six months ended March 31, 2023, respectively, which are primarily comprised of costs of maintenance and utilities and changes in rates, and are determined based on the actual costs incurred during the period.
 Variable payments are expensed in the period incurred and not included in the measurement of lease assets and liabilities.

-Short-term rent expense for the three and six months ended March 31, 2023 were \$75 and \$110, respectively and were \$46 and \$93 for the three and six months ended March 31, 2022, respectively, and are included in selling, general and administrative expenses in the condensed consolidated statements of operations.
+Short-term rent expense was \$41 and \$86 for the three and six months ended March 31, 2024, respectively, and \$75 and \$110 for the three and six months ended March 31, 2023, respectively, and are included in selling, general and administrative expenses in the condensed consolidated statements of operations.